bucs110a0spring22/ch1-lab-AlexDoesCS/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ Any Lab that that does not use a grace period is deducted by 10% every 24 hours upon it's submission.
+ You can also submit/resubmit labs for up to 50% credit, up to the last day of classes for the semester.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: None

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ None
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ Nothing